chatwoot/docs/docs/self-hosted/deployment/digital-ocean.md

 1. SSH into the droplet created above.
 2. Follow the linux VM instructions at https://www.chatwoot.com/docs/self-hosted/deployment/linux-vm.
 3. Woot!
 Woot!
 Your Chatwoot Instance is ready and can be accessed at `http://<your-droplet-ip>:3000`.
+Or if you completed the domain setup during the installation, chatwoot should be available at `https://<your-domain>`

 ## Configure Chatwoot